facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

     3. Mermaid does not always use unique IDs.
 This can cause some elements of a diagram to disappear if one diagram happens to have the same ID and it is hidden in a details element or a tabbed interface.

-    4. We'd like to be able to have different configs for different color schemes (light mode, dark mode, etc.) and we'd like to be able to dynamically reload all the diagrams on theme change.

 We solve these issues doing a couple things in our own custom loader.

 !!! success "Solutions"